 ABOUT THE SCHOLARSHIPS

-Ten artists receive an initial payment of £2,300 for travel, accommodation and subsistence, as well as entrance to galleries and museums and any study visits to the surrounding areas with the remaining £200 awarded on the satisfactory completion of the scholarship.
+Ten artists receive an initial payment of £2,800 for travel, accommodation and subsistence, with the remaining £200 awarded on the satisfactory completion of the scholarship.
 Artists are required to use this autonomy to their best advantage.

 About John Kinross RSA